 Kimball says he thinks Christians have done more harm than good by witnessing to unbelievers using “traditional” methods of confronting them with their sin and need for Christ (p.
 38).
 He says that instead of street witnessing we should develop “relationships in which we dialogue and build trust with people” (p.
 43).

-We agree that believers should be friendly to the unsaved and should be ready to befriend them, but this friendship must be done very carefully in the context of holiness.
+We agree that believers should be friendly to the unsaved, but this friendship must be pursued very carefully in the context of holiness.

-It is far better to invite the sinner to spend time with us than for us to spend time with them on their own turf (bars, rock concerts, and such).
+It is better to invite the sinner to spend time with us than for us to spend time with them on their own turf (bars, rock concerts, drinking parties, and such).

-In his book Peril of Islam, Gene Gurganus, who was a missionary to Muslims for 17 years, gives a proper biblical philosophy of befriending unbelievers in the context of evangelism.
+In his book The Peril of Islam, Gene Gurganus, who was a missionary to Muslims in Bangladesh for 17 years, gives a proper biblical philosophy of befriending unbelievers in the context of evangelism.
 The first of his nine suggestions for winning Muslims to Christ is the following:

 “If we are going to evangelize Muslims, the first thing we have to do is to cultivate a friendship.
 Saying, ‘Hello.
 How are you?’ is not enough.
 We need to come along side and get to know him, know his problems, his frustrations, his ambitions, and his fears” (p.
 61).

 Gurganus is saying we should befriend the unsaved, but he is not saying what the emerging church is saying.
 Gurganus is saying that the objective is not merely to befriend the unsaved but to win them to Christ!